mrpineapples/axios-fe-exercise/README.md

 2. In index.html, rebuild the mocks in the Figma design in semantic HTML, CSS and JS.
 3. First make a call to the `stream endpoint` to retrieve an array of the 10 lastest story ids for Axios.com.
 4. For each story id, make another call to the `content endpoint` to retrieve the data for each story.
+5. For each slide in the carousel, display the following:
+- The `headline` of the story.
-- The `display name` for the author.
+- The `display name` of the author.
+- The `section` label of the story.
+- The `primary_image` of the story.
 - The `published date` of the story.
 - Link out the cover image and `Go Deeper` using the `permalink` returned by the API.